algosup/2023-2024-project-4-sportshield-team-6/documents/quality-assurance/test-cases.md

 - Status: Pending testing
 - Priority: Medium
 - Assigned to: QA
+- Recovery steps: If the system's resistance is compromised, reinforce seals and retest.

+---

 - Test case ID: 12
 - Test case name: Test authentication and authorization